 From healthcare and finance to retail and transportation, AI is being used to automate processes, improve decision-making, and create new products and services.

 The adoption of AI is driven by the need to increase efficiency, reduce costs, and improve the quality of products and services.

-R is a programming language and software environment for statistical computing and graphics.
-It is widely used by statisticians, data scientists, and researchers for data analysis and modeling.
+R is a programming language and software environment for statistical computing and graphics, making it a powerful tool for artificial intelligence in R. It is widely used by statisticians, data scientists, and researchers for data analysis and modeling.